sxiii/awesome-cryptoblogs/README.md

 ## Cryptoblogs
 In short, cryptoblogs are websites where you could start your own blog, while learning crypto for your posts or other activities.
 Main aspects or features of cryptoblogs are usually decentralization, open-sourceness, delegation system, community involvement and others.
+In another terms cryptoblogs can be described as a main alternative of centrally hosted blogs like Medium or even Wordpress/CMS-based personal blogs.

 If you know some cryptoblog that isn't listed here, feel free to create a pull request or write an issue so I add it.